-The Standard Industrial Classification (SIC) is a four-digit classification system that classifies industries where businesses belong based on their business activities.
+The Standard Industrial Classification (SIC) is a four-digit classification system that classifies industries according to business activities.
 The SIC classification system was created in 1937 to help the U.S. government and government agencies analyze economic activities across the domestic economy.

 The SIC code assigned to a company was determined by the size of the largest product lines produced by a company or the parent organization that the business is part of.
-Although the NAICS code replaced the SIC code in 1997, some government departments and agencies continued to use the classification code to classify companies to specific industries.
+Although the North American Industry Classification System (NAICS) code replaced the SIC code in 1997, some government departments and agencies continued to use the classification code to classify companies to specific industries.

-- SIC codes were introduced in the 1930s to standardize how government agencies collect, measure, analyze, and present statistic data on business activities.
+SIC codes were introduced in 1937 to standardize how government agencies collect, measure, analyze, and present statistical data on business activities.

 SIC Code Explained

-The SIC code was developed in the 1930s to promote the comparability of establishment data for both the U.S. and Canadian economies.
-Before the SIC code was formulated, each department of the U.S. government would analyze business activities using different methods and metrics that are meaningless to other departments.
+The SIC code was developed in 1937 to promote the comparability of establishment data for both the U.S. and Canadian economies.
+Before the SIC code was formulated, each department of the U.S. government would analyze business activities using different methods and metrics that were meaningless to other departments.
 The lack of a common standard made it difficult for the departments to share and compare data on the classification of business activities.

 The creation of the SIC code made it possible for government departments and agencies to collect, measure, analyze, and present data easily.
 It also promoted uniformity and comparability in presenting data collected by the various federal and state agencies in both U.S. and Canadian economies.
-SIC codes are assigned to companies based on their shared characteristics in the product, service, and production of a business.
+SIC codes were assigned to companies based on their shared characteristics in a product, service, or production of a business.

 Structure of the SIC Code